 Polypane syncs interactions between all panes.
-You can manage which interactions are synced by right-clicking the sync button in the address bar.
+You can manage which interactions are synced, or disable them all, by right-clicking the sync button in the address bar.

 By default Polypane syncs the following user interactions and events: scroll, hover, click, keypress, input, change.
 It can also sync focus across panes.

 The scroll position in panes is synced automatically, and you can toggle it on and off using the button in the address bar or by pressing

 By default scroll syncing works on the page viewport (which is the same as the